pb4git/Nash-DQN-CSB-Article/README.md

 Q(state,action)=immediate_reward+γ*maxQ(next_state,action)
 ```

-In 2015 Deepmind published the Deep Q learning [paper](https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf) (DQN).
-Instead of having Q learning restricted to games with a finite number of states and actions they generalise it to infinite games by using a Neural Network (NN) as a function approximator for Q values.
+In 2015 Deepmind published the Deep Q learning [paper](https://arxiv.org/pdf/1312.5602.pdf) (DQN).
+Instead of having Q learning restricted to games with a finite number of states and actions they generalise it to infinite games by using a Neural Network as a function approximator for Q values.
 Thus instead of looking up Qs in a table, you would feed in a representation of the state action pair and the network would output the Q value.
 For computational efficiency they restricted themselves to games with finite actions and the network outputs the Q values for all actions of a given state in one forward pass.
 They call this NN a Deep Q Network (DQN).

 If you read the paper carefully you will find that they use several techniques to achieve convergence: